Leading Voices in Safety & Business

 Wayne Stevenson

-Wayne has served as a Safety and Compliance Officer, Safety Engineer, and Industrial Hygienist on projects across the United States.
-Currently, he is a Safety Consultant for SIF Idaho Workers’ Compensation, serving the Magic Valley and Wood River Valley regions.
-He holds a B.S. in Industrial Hygiene from Utah State University.
+Wayne Stevenson brings over 34 years of OSHA General Industry and Construction Safety, Industrial Hygiene, Hazard Waste Operations, and Employee Health and Safety Training experience with leading organizations including Morrison Knudsen, Micron Technology, Washington Group International, Lactalis American Group, and Automated Dairy.
+Wayne has served as the Safety and Compliance Officer, Safety Engineer, and Industrial Hygienist for multiple project locations throughout the United States.
+Currently, Wayne is serving as a Safety Consultant for SIF Idaho Workers’ Compensation in the Magic Valley and Wood River Valley locations.
+Wayne earned his B.S. in Industrial Hygiene from Utah State University.

 Jacob Timothy

-With a decade of experience in the health and safety field, he specializes in managing and implementing confined space programs that ensure regulatory compliance and promote safe working environments.
-Jacob is certified in both Safety and Industrial Hygiene, showcasing his expertise in these critical areas.
+Jacob Timothy holds a B.S. in Occupational Health & Safety from Utah State University and an M.S. in Advanced Safety Engineering and Management from the University of Alabama, Birmingham.
+With 10 years of experience in the Health & Safety field, he specializes in managing and implementing confined space programs that ensure compliance with regulatory requirements and promote safe working conditions.
+Jacob is certified in both Safety and Industrial Hygiene, demonstrating his expertise in these critical areas.

 Nolan Wheeler